AKSH2002/AKSH2002/README.md

 - 📄 Know about my experiences [https://aksh2002.github.io/ChainBlocker/](https://aksh2002.github.io/ChainBlocker/) -->

-- ⚡ Fun fact - **If I could have any superpower, it would be the ability to turn chaos into order with just few lines of code.**
+- ⚡ Fun fact - **If I could have any superpower, it would be the ability to turn chaos into order with just a few lines of code.**

 <h3 align="left">Connect with me:</h3>
 <div align="center">